urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/04 Object Oriented Programming.md

   Child of abstract class must implement the parent's abstract method Abstract methods must not be implemented in parent class Abstract class can be sealed
+  Only abstract classes or interfaces can have abstract methods

 Anonymous classes
   Can be created inside a method declaration to initialize an object,